 111 The PRM (or target reserve margin) is determined by MISO, based on a Loss of Load Expectation ("LOLE") of one day in ten years, or state-specific standards.
-If a state regulatory body establishes a minimum PRM for the LSEs under its jurisdiction, then that state-set PRM would be adopted by MISO for jurisdictional LSEs in such state.
+If a state regulatory body establishes a minimum PRM for the LSEs under their jts jurisdiction, then that state-set PRM would be adopted by MISO for jurisdictional LSEs in such state.

-$^{^{112}}$ Due to the uncertain outcome of pending regulatory requirements, up to 3.2 GW of capacity (1.8 GW in 2017-2018 increasing to 3.2 GW in 2022-2023) are categorized as unconfirmed retirements.
+112 Due to the uncertain outcome of pending regulatory requirements, up to 3.2 GW of capacity (1.8 GW in 2017-2018 increasing to 3.2 GW in 2022-2023) are categorized as unconfirmed retirements.

-sensitivity analysis to test the impact on the reserve margin of excluding the resources.
+on the other hand includes the capacity associated with these resources in theirits base case.
+NERC conducted a sensitivity analysis to test the impact on the reserve margin of excluding the resources.
 With the unconfirmed retirements excluded from the resource mix, NERC's analysis produces the same results as MISO's, with the reserve margin dropping below the target reserve margin in 2018-2019.
-On the flip side, if MISO had included the unconfirmed retirements in its supply mix, it would get a similar result to NERC.
+On the flip side, if MISO had included the unconfirmed retirements in theirits supply mix, theyit would get a similar result to NERC.